Matt-Harvill/Embedded-WiSUN/embedded-projects/README.md

  # Flashing

- To flash your devices with these projects, click the debug button and `Run as Code Composer Studio Debug Session`.
+ To flash your devices with these projects, click the debug button and `Debug as Code Composer Studio Debug Session`.
 After all popups disappear, click the green arrow and then terminate with the red square.
 Now your device is correctly flashed.

  # Important Notes